hybridsjs/hybrids/docs/component-model/templates.md

 * The CSS content must not include `@import` statement (it was recently [deprecated](https://github.com/WICG/construct-stylesheets/issues/119#issuecomment-588352418) for Constructable Stylesheets)
 * The `html``.style()` helper must be called for the root template of the custom element (it fallbacks to `<style>` element for nested templates)

-For the string input, the template engine creates an instance of `CSSStyleSheet` only once and shares it among all instances of the custom element (you can also pass the `CSSStyleSheet` instance, but then you must take care of the browser support by yourself).
+For string input, the template engine creates an instance of `CSSStyleSheet` only once and shares it among all instances of the custom element (you can also pass a `CSSStyleSheet` instance, but then you must take care of browser support yourself).

-The style helper supports passing the `CSSStyleSheet` instance, but it will work only for the mode described above.
-Do not use it if you target multiple environments, where it might not be yet supported.
+The style helper supports passing a `CSSStyleSheet` instance, but it will only work in the mode described above.
+Do not use it if you target multiple environments where it might not yet be supported.

 ### Style Element

-Create `<style>` element inside of the main template using the Shadow DOM:
+Create a `<style>` element inside the main template using the Shadow DOM:

 ```javascript
 define({